jseguraweb/weather-terminal-app/README.md

 ## About

-This app fetches data from the API Open Weather Map in a free basic plan.
+This app can be installed globally to receive the information directly in the terminal.
+The app fetches data from the API Open Weather Map in a free basic plan.
 It means that there is a limit of 100 requests/day and 10 requests/minute.